nrfconnect/sdk-nrf/doc/nrf/gs_assistant.rst

 This button lets you start SEGGER Embedded Studio if you want to start :ref:`gs_programming_ses`.

 .. figure:: images/gs-assistant_tm_installed.png
-   :alt: The Toolchain manager options after installing the NCS version, cropped
+   :alt: The Toolchain manager options after installing the nRF Connect SDK version, cropped

-   The Toolchain Manager options after installing the NCS version
+   The Toolchain Manager options after installing the |NCS| version

 Additionally, the dropdown menu becomes available.
 Among other options, this menu lets you open bash and command prompt that use the installed Toolchain manager tools.
 You can use the :guilabel:`Open bash` option from this menu when you start :ref:`gs_programming_cmd`.

 .. figure:: images/gs-assistant_tm_dropdown.png
-   :alt: The Toolchain manager dropdown menu for the installed NCS version, cropped
+   :alt: The Toolchain manager dropdown menu for the installed nRF Connect SDK version, cropped

    The Toolchain manager dropdown menu options